 Have a look around your house.
 Where are your hotspots?
-Those places where clutter tends to accumulate for you.
+Which are the places least likely to be clutter free?
+Find those places where clutter tends to accumulate for you.
 When trying to declutter your home it is important to begin in these areas.
 Why?
 So that you can see the benefits of all of your hard work as soon as possible.
 There is really no point in starting by decluttering the craft cupboard if you can’t find a spot on the dining room table to put your plate for dinner.

 Another reason it is important to begin with the spots that have the most immediate impact is so that the results of all of your hard work are right in front of you.
 This will help to keep your motivation high and make it easier to maintain the momentum needed to complete the work.
-When you look around the room and see those cleared spots, it’s easier to imagine what it will look like when the next spot and then the next spot are completed.
+When you look around the room and see those spots are now clutter free, it’s easier to imagine what it will look like when the next spot and then the next spot are completed.
 It feels good and something that feels good is something we are likely to continue doing.

 Today I want you to understand the most important process that must be undertaken in order to achieve your Clutter Free Life and keep it that way.
 It’s quite a simple concept, although it can be a little difficult to achieve.